Headache & Pain

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The human brain primarily uses glucose as its source of energy.
 In certain situations, plasma glucose may fall to a dangerous level.
 When plasma glucose falls, hormonal and sympathoadrenal mechanisms get activated to restore glucose levels to normal.
 The counterregulatory mechanisms involve reduction of insulin secretion, increasing glucagon secretion, adrenergic activation, and increased growth hormone and cortisol secretion.
 Repeated hypoglycemia can lead to impaired awareness, increasing the risk of severe hypoglycemia up to 6-fold.
 Recurrent episodes of hypoglycemia impair sympathoadrenal counterregulatory responses to a subsequent episode of hypoglycemia.
 Hypoglycemia-induced autonomic dysfunction increases the risk of another hypoglycemic episode.
 Hypoglycemia often goes undiagnosed, and in the advanced stage it is frequently not treated.
 In patients with diabetes mellitus who lose awareness of being hypoglycemic, involvement of corticolimbic brain and centers serving higher executive functions as well as the hypothalamus has been demonstrated.
+Even nondiabetic patients can suffer life-threatening hypoglycemia.
+Postprandial hypoglycemia can be a serious complication of bariatric surgery.
+Insulin as well as oral hypoglycemic agents can deliberately be used to induce factitious hypoglycemia.
 Manifestations of hypoglycemia are seizures, coma, persistent vegetative state, and even death.
 In a study, 2.9% (26/882) of diabetic participants developed vision loss after 4 years.
 Severe hypoglycemia, smoking, and impaired renal functions were risk factors for vision loss.
 Hypoglycemia has a very significant impact on the pathogenesis of dementia and cognitive dysfunction among patients with diabetes mellitus.
 Cognitive decline can be explained by both the direct effects of altered glucose metabolism in the brain and diabetes-related cardiovascular disease.
 Continuous glucose monitoring is indicated in patients with recurrent episodes of hypoglycemia with impaired hypoglycemia awareness.
-Newer hypoglycemic drugs, like sodium-glucose cotransporter-2 (SGLT2) inhibitors, are associated with a lesser risk of hypoglycemia.
+Hypoglycemic drugs, like sodium-glucose cotransporter-2 (SGLT2) inhibitors, are associated with a lesser risk of hypoglycemia.
 Transplantation of islets or whole pancreas may be required in those with recurrent disabling hypoglycemia.
 In this article, the author has described the definition, physiology, pathophysiology, clinical features, imaging abnormalities, and management of hypoglycemia.

 • Hypoglycemia is defined as a fall of serum glucose level below 50 mg/dL, which results in clinical manifestations.